Ferngrowl/Idle-Civilisation/Assets/_GAME_/Scripts/AMBIGUITY-RESOLUTION-UPGRADE.md

 ## Current Situation

-We're encountering ambiguity issues with UpgradeEffect and EffectType in multiple places:
+We were encountering ambiguity issues with UpgradeEffect and EffectType in multiple places:

 ```csharp
 // Error example: